ggharsha/bringing_home_the_bacon/README.md

 # Bringing Home the Bacon

 ## Background:
 Bringing Home the Bacon is a sidescroller game borne of my love for the genre when growing up with series such as Mario and Sonic the Hedgehog.
-In this game, a player will take control of the pig as it tries to escape the angry butcher, all while avoiding obstacles along the way.
+In this game, the player will take control of the pig as it tries to escape the angry butcher, all while avoiding obstacles along the way.
 The game consists of levels that should be progressively more and more challenging and will introduce more and more obstacles along the way.

 In order to best proceed, the game will require pattern recognition and good reaction time from the player.
 The rules are simple:

 1) The player has 3 lives to get as far as they can within the game
-2) If the pig is hit by an obstacle, the butcher will catch him and the player will lose a life
+2) If the pig is hit by an obstacle, the player loses a life
 3) If the player loses all their lives before completing the game, the butcher wins!
 4) If the player clears all the current levels, they successfully brought home the bacon!

 ## Functionality and MVPs:
 In Bringing Home the Bacon, users will be able to:
-* Start, pause, and resume the game
+* Start the game
 * Control the pig using keys <W/D>, <Up/Down>, or <Space/Down>
 * Progress through levels by reaching the end of each stage
 * Restart the game upon losing all lives or finishing the game

 In addition, this project will include:
-* Instructions on how to control the pig and pause the game
+* Instructions on how to control the pig
-* Toggle on/off for music and game sounds (unsure whether I'll implement sound)
 * A production README

 ## Wireframes: